grafana/k6-docs/docs/sources/v0.52.x/javascript-api/k6-http/response/response-submitform---params.md

 ---
 title: 'Response.submitForm( [params] )'
 slug: 'response-submitform'
-descriptiontion: 'Fill in and submit form found in HTML of response.'
+description: 'Fill in and submit form found in HTML of response.'
 ---

 # Response.submitForm( [params] )